alexeightsix/fix-i3-mod-rofi-bind/README.md

 Switching between workstations will also bring up the Rofi menu unintentionally if you have the $mod key also binded to bring up the Rofi menu.
 I tried various utilities to be able to create a custom keybinding that nothing worked.

 # Solution
-I ended up writing my own simple script in Python with the help of the "keyboard" module to create my own custom keybind.
+I ended up writing my own simple script in Python with the help of the "pynput" module to create my own custom keybind.
 # System Requirements
 - GIT
 - Python